Jalen Smith NBA Preview vs. the Celtics

 Jalen Smith Insights vs. the Celtics

-- Allowing 110.4 points per game, the Celtics are the third-ranked team in the NBA defensively.
+- Defensively, the Celtics are third in the NBA, conceding 110.1 points per game.

-- On the boards, the Celtics have allowed 43.3 rebounds per game, which puts them 16th in the league.
+- On the glass, the Celtics are 14th in the NBA, giving up 43.2 rebounds per game.

-- Looking at assists, the Celtics are fifth in the league, conceding 24.6 per game.
+- Giving up 24.6 assists per contest, the Celtics are the fifth-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!